Code-Institute-Submissions/Gwen-Bradbury-MS1/README.md

 #### User stories-

-   * As a recruiter, I want to quickly and easily find all relevant information on the potential client.
+   * As a potential female pilot, I want to quickly and easily find all relevant information on women in aviation.

-   * As an employer, my need to find past working experience is important to me.
+   * As an employer/recruiter, I need to see and review the skills and work capabilities, and analise if you have the skills we require.

    * On our Human Resources team, we look for the information that pertains to the specific needs of the company, and does this individual have those skill sets.